Beli Prenatals are HSA/FSA eligible!

 About Beli

 Beli is designed to create a positive foundation of health through one small, yet significant act of a daily vitamin.
-Beli is modernizing the nutritional science market bringing the latest research, science, data, and innovation to consumers to solve some of the most pressing health needs facing us today, including reproductive, prenatal, and fertility, among others to come.
+Beli is modernizing the nutritional science market bringing the latest research, science, data, and innovation to consumers to support some of the most pressing health needs facing us today, including reproductive, prenatal, and fertility health, among others to come.
 Our bodies are constantly changing and rejuvenating, which is amazing, but what those cells are being created from is what we consume.
 What we put in our mouths is one of the biggest factors how our bodies work and feel, and perhaps the only thing we can control.
 Our formulas contain high quality, highly activated, bio-available ingredients at optimized levels to ensure nutrients are readily absorbed by the body and can do their job in the way they are intended.
 Beli takes pride in researching and producing each product with great care and integrity.
 All products are vegan friendly, gluten free, Non-GMO, made in an FDA registered facility in the United States, and follow the Good Manufacturing Process Guidelines (cGMP).

 Additional Resources